 "To support the well being and betterment of our members, former and serving members of the ADF, and their dependants, with the provision of welfare and commemorative services and, where appropriate, contribute to the worthy needs within the community".

-The Yarra Glen Sub-branch was originally formed on 19th of January 1919.
-It was chartered in the Victorian Branch of the RSSAIL on the 19th of April 1945.
+The Yarra Glen Branch of the Returned Sailors & Soldiers Imperial League was originally formed on 19th of January 1919.
+It was re-chartered in the Victorian Branch of the RSSAIL as a sub-branch on the 19th of April 1945.

 Yarra Glen honours and remembers those who gave their lives for their country.
 See the memorials page for details on the obelisk at Memorial Hall and the Honour Boards and Devices in the hall and around the local area.